 Square mandates that employees act in accordance with security policies designed to keep merchant data safe.

-- Square requires sensitive data to be encrypted using industry-standard methods when stored on disk or transmitted over public networks.
+- Square requires sensitive data to be encrypted when stored on disk or transmitted over public networks.

 - Square controls access to sensitive data, application data and cryptographic keys.